rasmustaarnby/Surreal/README.md

 $article = DB::table('article')->where('id', 'article:my-trip-to-italy')->fetch('tags.*.tag')->first();
 ```

 One drawback is that pivot data only resides on the origin, or the "child" record.
-To make this data shareable between both,
+To make this data _shared_ between both, you may use Graph Edges.

-### Graph Edges (planned)
+### Graph Edges

 You may consider Graph Edges as one-way pivot records.
 A Graph Edge _relates_ one record to another record, which allows for infinite traversal, keeping data that relates to the far relation relevant to only the origin relation, but accessible to both by _switching directions_.